martinkiefer/optimistic-sketching/README.md

 # optimistic-sketching
 An optimistic approach to FPGA-accelerated data-parallel sketching.
 This repository accompanies a publication that is under submission.
 Stay tuned.

-Over the next few days, this repository will be filled with the artifacts listed below.
-Over time, we will provide increasingly detailed documentation in the README files in subfolders starting with the experiments.
+The README files for the experiment sets can get you started, but we will add more documentation for individual artifacts over time.

 ## Requirements
 * Python 3.9+ (RTL Generation, Dataset Generation)